by-covid/gtn/docs/submitting-life-monitor/index.md

 1. workflow tag names that follow the [Semantic Versioning](https://semver.org/) convention are recognized as releases;
-2. the WorkflowHub record is updated for each new release
+2. the WorkflowHub record is updated for each new release.

 ```
     push: